Surfactant-Mediated Epitaxial Growth of Single-Layer Graphene in an Unconventional Orientation on SiC

-Our method is based on two well-known facts.
-Firstly, it has long been established that on SiC(0001), large single-layer graphene domains can be obtained by annealing the sample in a high pressure argon environment \cite{Emtsev2009, Forti2011}.
-The same structure can be obtained by growing in ultra-high vacuum (UHV), with only the domains being smaller \cite{Emtsev2009}.
-The natural lattice orientation of such epitaxial monolayer graphene (EMLG) on SiC(0001) is 30$^\circ$ with respect to the SiC lattice, and its lattice is compressed by 0.22\% relative to graphite \cite{Schumann2014}.
-Further annealing leads to the growth of a second graphene layer of the same orientation below the initial one.
-Secondly, it has recently been shown that single-layer hexagonal boron nitride (hBN) grows epitaxially on 6$H$-SiC(0001) in a borazine atmosphere \cite{Shin2015}.
-The hBN lattice vectors are aligned with the SiC substrate surface lattice vectors (\hBNnul) \footnote{In this Letter, we use the following terminology. hBN stands for hexagonal boron nitride, G for graphene, SLG for single-layer graphene, and tBLG stands for twisted bilayer graphene.
-The angle $\beta$ between the reciprocal unit cell vector and the $\bar\Gamma\bar M$ direction of the SiC substrate is given with the suffix $R\beta$.
-In other words, $R0^\circ$ corresponds to the $\bar\Gamma\bar M$ direction of the SiC, and $R30^\circ$ corresponds to the $\bar\Gamma\bar K$.
-The twist angle $\alpha$ in tBLG is given as a prefix, e.g., \tB.}.
-By annealing \hBNnul to higher temperatures, a graphene single layer (\SLnul) gradually forms in the \hBNnul, following its orientation and finally replacing it \cite{Shin2015}.
-This observation, in conjunction with the well-known fact that multilayer $R30^\circ$ graphene can be grown on SiC by thermal decomposition, suggests that \tB may be grown on SiC(0001) with the help of hBN \cite{Ahn2018}.
-However, it is clear that in such a scheme, the quality of the final \tB is limited by the quality of the formed hBN layer.
-In order to eliminate this influence, we propose using borazine as a surfactant molecule during the growth of \tB, thus avoiding the stabilization of a static hBN lattice but keeping the orienting influence of hBN nuclei which act as a template for the growth of rotated graphene.
-This dynamic approach may offer the advantage that, because borazine molecules are provided continually during growth, small hBN nuclei are constantly present at the surface until a closed rotated graphene layer is formed.
-It also avoids the negative effects of domain boundaries in large-scale static hBN, lattice mismatch between graphene and hBN etc. As we show in this Letter, the surfactant-mediated growth indeed provides \tB of superior quality.
+Our method is based on the fact that single-layer hexagonal boron nitride hBN grows epitaxially with $R0^\circ$ orientation (\hBNnul) on 6$H$-SiC(0001) in a borazine atmosphere \cite{Shin2015}.
+By annealing \hBNnul to higher temperatures in ultra-high vacuum (UHV), a graphene layer gradually replaces \hBNnul, preserving the $R0^\circ$ orientation.
+This observation, in conjunction with the known fact that multilayer \Gdrei can be grown on SiC by thermal decomposition, suggests that \tB may be grown on SiC(0001) with the help of hBN \cite{Ahn2018}.
+However, it is clear that in such a scheme, the quality of the final \tB is limited by the quality of the hBN layer.
+Structural details about the as-grown and UHV-annealed \hBNnul are given in the Supplemental Material \cite{SuppMat} together with details of the growth process and of the employed characterization methods.
+In order to eliminate this influence, we use borazine as a surfactant molecule during the growth of \Gnul, thus avoiding the stabilization of a static hBN layer but keeping the influence of hBN nuclei in acting as a template for the growth of graphene in an unconventional orientation.
+This dynamic approach may offer the advantage that the detrimental effects of domain boundaries in large-scale static hBN, lattice mismatch between graphene and hBN, etc., are avoided.
+As we show in this Letter, the surfactant-mediated growth indeed yields a single graphene layer in an unconventional orientation with high quality and coverage on top of the conventional \ZL.